 Each testing day you’ll receive your numeric hormone levels, info on what they mean, and whether or not they’re optimal for that specific phase of your cycle.
 You’ll also receive daily tips on how to keep your hormones happy.

-Then, at the end of each cycle, you’ll receive your Ovulation Quality Score, hormone balance ratios, and a personalized action plan to help you determine the best next steps.
+Then, at the end of each cycle, you’ll receive your Ovulation Score, hormone balance ratios, and a personalized action plan to help you determine the best next steps.
 With this invaluable information, you can reach your fertility goals faster!